chainguard-dev/edu/content/chainguard/chainguard-images/security-advisories/index.md

 To follow along with these examples, you'll need the following tools installed.

-* [Docker Scout](https://docs.docker.com/scout/) — A component of the Docker container platform, Docker Scout allows you to scan container images to identify potential vulnerabilities.
-To use Docker Scout, you will need to [install Docker](https://docs.docker.com/get-docker/) on your chosen platform.
+* A security scanner like [Trivy](https://aquasecurity.github.io/trivy/v0.18.3/installation/), [Grype](https://github.com/anchore/grype#installation), or [Docker Scout](https://docs.docker.com/get-docker/) — This guide's examples use Docker Scout, a component of the Docker container platform, to scan container images and identify vulnerabilities.
+However, you should be able to follow along with any container vulnerability scanning tool.
 * [`chainctl`](/chainguard/chainctl/) — Chainguard's command-line interface tool.
 To install `chainctl`, follow our [installation guide](/chainguard/administration/how-to-install-chainctl/).
 * [`jq`](https://jqlang.github.io/jq/) — `jq` is a command-line JSON processor that allows you to filter and manipulate streaming JSON data.
 Although it isn’t strictly necessary for the purposes of this guide, this tutorial includes commands that use `jq` to filter command output that would otherwise be difficult to read.
 You can install `jq` by following the instructions on [the project’s Download jq page](https://jqlang.github.io/jq/download/).

 ## So you've encountered a CVE in a Chainguard Image

 Say you use a vulnerability scanner like Grype or Docker Scout to inspect a certain Chainguard Image.
-This example uses Docker Scout to scan a Chainguard Production Image, specifically `go:1.21.2`.
+This example uses Docker Scout to scan a Chainguard Production Image, specifically one tagged with `1.21.2`.

+As of this writing, the `go:1.21.2` image points to the image digest `sha256:04ab6905552b54a6977bed40a4105e9c95f78033e1cde67806259efc4beb959d`.
+Be aware that this tag will be withdrawn in the future, but the digest will remain available.

 ```sh
 docker scout cves cgr.dev/chainguard-private/go:1.21.2